-Prism Capital Partners is in the midst of redeveloping the former Hoffman-LaRoche campus in Nutley and Clifton.
+Prism Capital Partners is in the midst of redeveloping the former Hoffmann-LaRoche campus in Nutley and Clifton.

 By Joshua Burd

-The state has offered a $32.3 million tax credit to a Brooklyn-based biotech firm that is considering a move to the former Hoffman-LaRoche campus in northern New Jersey.
+The state has offered a $32.3 million tax credit to a Brooklyn-based biotech firm that is considering a move to the former Hoffmann-LaRoche campus in northern New Jersey.

 The company, Modern Meadow, would lease 119,327 square feet within the Nutley portion of the campus under a proposal submitted to the state Economic Development Authority.
 That transaction would include about 73,000 square feet of existing space and 46,420 square feet of additional construction to support its business, which involves the so-called biofabrication of leather that is made from collagen protein instead of animals.